I have to work so hard at gift giving.

 But here’s the thing.
 Jesus said it.
 Paul lived it.
 And even though it doesn’t come as easy for me as writing a note, I need to work at being a better giver.

-When my newlywed daughter told me they liked the H-E-B gift card they got as a wedding gift, I filed that information away under the category “gifts” in my little brain.
-Next shower I go to, I’ll be pleased as pink punch to take my plagiarized gift.
+Also, when my newlywed daughter told me she and her new hubby really liked the H-E-B gift card they got as a wedding gift, I filed that information away under the category “gifts to copy” in my little brain.